yukingx/nnarch.github.io/index.md

 ## Deep Neural Optimization Lab (DNOL)

 ### Research
 - Deep learning
 - AutoML (NAS, HPO)
 - Distributed learning (FL)
 - Unsupervised/Contrastive Learning

-### Projects

-#### edge.ai
-- Acknowloedgement: OOOO

-#### edge.analytics
-- Acknowloedgement: OOOO

-### Publication
-- EMNLP Findings 2021
-- ECCVW 2021
-- ICTC 2021

-### Markdown
-You can use the [editor on GitHub](https://github.com/yukingx/nnarch.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block